epicallan/bot/README.md

-# A bot CMS engine Experiment with purescript-express
+# A Facebook messenger bot CMS engine Experiment with purescript-express